vignettes/BayLum.Rmd

 simultaneously including multiple BIN/BINX-files per sample.

 We assume that we are interested in two samples named: sample1 and sample2.
 In addition, we have two BIN/BINX-files for the first sample named: sample1-1 and sample1-2, and one BIN-file for the 2nd sample named sample2-1.
-In such case, we need three subfolders named sample1-1, sample1-2 and sample2-1; which each subfolder containing only one BIN-file named bin.BIN, and its associated files DiscPos.csv, DoseEnv.csv, DoseSourve.csv and rule.csv.
+In such case, we need three subfolders named sample1-1, sample1-2 and sample2-1; which each subfolder containing only one BIN-file named bin.bin, and its associated files DiscPos.csv, DoseEnv.csv, DoseSourve.csv and rule.csv.
 All of these 3 subfolders must be located in path.

 To fill the argument corectly BinPerSample